jack-r-warren/jackwarren-info/README.md

 This is the codebase behind my personal website.

-The site is built with React, using Gatsby for static generation, SCSS for styling, and Remark for Markdown processing.
+The site is built with React, using Gatsby for static generation, Sass for styling, and Remark for Markdown processing.

 The site is fully copyrighted by Jack Warren; more information is available in the LICENSE file.